Tom's Rhinoplasty: Plot

 Valentine's Day approaches, and Wendy Testaburger suggests to her boyfriend Stan Marsh ways to spend time together.
 However, when their schoolteacher Mr. Garrison decides to get a rhinoplasty, a new substitute arrives named Ms. Ellen (Natasha Henstridge).
 Stan, Kyle Broflovski, Eric Cartman, and Kenny McCormick all fall in love with her.
 Wendy becomes incredibly jealous and warns Ms. Ellen to stay away from Stan, unaware that the substitute teacher does not return Stan's affection.

 Concerned about the children's education, Ms. Ellen reveals she will buy dinner for the winner of a spelling test.
 The boys actively try to court Ms. Ellen, but Chef (having beaten them to it) warns them she is a lesbian and thus only likes other lesbians.
-The boys do not realise what this means and try to become lesbians in order to attract Ms. Ellen.
+The boys do not realize what this means and try in vain to become lesbians in order to attract Ms. Ellen, but misinterpret what others tell them about lesbianism - for example, Cartman, when told by his mother that lesbians "lick carpet", resorts to literally licking the carpet on the floor of his house.

 Meanwhile, Mr. Garrison's nose job makes him a "hot and sexy" man, with his face resembling David Hasselhoff, and he decides to quit teaching to pursue women.
 Stan wins the dinner (much to Wendy's dismay), but finds out that Ms. Ellen has no intention of making love with him.
 Wendy however sees them through the window and leaves distraught.
-The next day, several Iraqi men burst into the classroom and declare that Ms. Ellen is actually an Iraqi fugitive and a murderer using a false identity and his real name is "Maqesh Alaq Makaraqesh".
-She resists arrest and inadvertently kills Kenny in the process by impaling him with a sword to his face.
+The next day, several Iraqi men burst into the classroom and declare that Ms. Ellen is actually an Iraqi fugitive, a traitor to the state, and a murderer using a false identity and her real name is "Maqesh Alaq Makaraqesh".
+Protesting her innocence, she resists arrest and inadvertently kills Kenny in the process by impaling him with a sword to his face.
 The soldiers take her into custody and shoot her into the center of the Sun via a rocket.